 Professional development.

 Beginning teacher induction.

+Working conditions.

 FERPA COMPLIANCE—Each State and local educational agency that submits a report in compliance with this subsection shall collect, report, and disseminate information contained in such report in compliance with section 444 of the General Education Provisions Act (20 U.S.C.
 1232g, commonly known as the ‘Family Educational Rights and Privacy Act of 1974’).